 Clotting factors are proteins in the blood that trigger a reaction to makes platelets and red blood cells stick together.
 Typically, other proteins in your body make that reaction stop, so your clot only reaches the size needed to prevent excess bleeding.
 But when damage to your blood vessels impacts that reaction, clots may grow unchecked, leaving you at risk for clotting conditions like DVT.

 We can’t always predict who will be affected by blood clots, or when those clots will form.
 But we do know certain factors that can increase your risk for clots:

-· A family history of peripheral artery disease (PAD), stroke or heart disease or stroke.
+- A family history of peripheral artery disease (PAD), stroke or heart disease.

 Remember, PAD develops when you have atherosclerosis.
 Atherosclerosis, a type of arteriosclerosis, is a condition where plaque builds up in your arteries.
 It specifically means that plaque built up on the inner most wall of your artery.
 Once that happens, your arteries narrow and ‘harden.’
 In turn, this reduces blood flow to certain parts of your body.
 And it also increases your risk of blood getting ‘stuck,’ and forming clots.

 New research has revealed an additional risk factor for blood clots, and it’s one that you unfortunately can’t control.
 In fact, your blood type can contribute to that risk, according to a study published in the Journal Arteriosclerosis, Thrombosis, and Vascular Biology.

 The research, which began in 2017, found that people with types A or B blood had a combined 8% higher risk of heart attack, and a 10% increased risk of heart failure, as compared to people with type O blood.
 So, knowing your blood type could help you understand your risk for developing a blood clot.

 Diagnosing and Treating Blood Clots